ISSOtm/Aevilia-GB/README.md

 - _obj/_<br/>
   Intermediate files for compilation.
 No touchy.
 - The rest<br/>
   The game's source code.
-Dat da goooood shit.
+All the goodness for you GB ASM devs.

 # Policy